Data from the IUCN RLE can provide biodiversity indicators for use at national or global levels, and support national action planning.

-Choice of ecological variable: how does the ecosystem features used to calculate the indices affect their portray of ecosystem change?
+Choice of ecological variable: how do the ecosystem features used to calculate the indices affect their portrayal of ecosystem change?
 For example, coral cover vs. biomass of herbivorous fish.

 Frequency of calculation: how does the frequency of calculating the indices affect how quickly they can detect ecosystem changes?